-For transactions with directors and director related entities, refer to the Remuneration Report and Note 23 (c).
+For transactions with directors and director related entities, refer to Note 21 (c).

 Indemnification and insurance of directors, officers and auditors

 Indemnities have been given or insurance premiums paid during or since the end of the financial year, for any directors or officers of the Consolidated Entity.